Markus Carr

-Markus Carr (born in Sun Valley, Los Angeles, California), also known as M. Carr, is an American basketball player who played in several European countries and South America (France, Venezuela, Poland, Bosnia, and Hungary).
+Markus Carr (born in Los Angeles, California), also known as M. Carr, is an American basketball player who played in several European countries and South America (France, Venezuela, Poland, Bosnia, and Hungary).
 Most recently, Carr has played three seasons for the BC Vienna in Liga.1 Austria (2009–2012).
 In the season 2014/15 he played for the "Raiders Villach" Liga.2.
 Carinthia, both of the Austrian Basketball Bundesliga.

 College / Professional basketball career

 Carr had a college basketball career where he averaged 16.0 points per game his senior year at Cal State Northridge in 2002.
 In his third season at Cal State Northridge, Carr led the Big Sky Conference as well as the Nation in Assist with 8.9 assist per game.
 Carr is the Cal State Northridge all-time leader in Assist and Steals in the history of the program.